My Neighbor Seki

-My Neighbor Seki (となりの関くん, Tonari no Seki-kun) is a Japanese manga series written and illustrated by Takuma Morishige.
-The series follows a girl named Rumi Yokoi who is constantly distracted by her neighboring classmate, Toshinari Seki, as he indulges in elaborate hobbies and somehow never gets caught in the process.
+My Neighbor Seki (となりの関くん, Tonari no Seki-kun) is a Japanese manga written and illustrated by Takuma Morishige.
 Originally published as a one-shot in 2010, it started serialization in the November 2010 issue of Media Factory's Comic Flapper magazine.
 Vertical publishes the manga in North America.
-An original video animation by Shin-Ei Animation was released bundled with the limited edition of the manga's fifth volume on January 4, 2014, and a 21-episode television series adaptation aired in Japan between January and May 2014.
-A spin-off manga series serialized from July 2020 to May 2023.
+An original video animation by Shin-Ei Animation was released bundled with the limited edition of the manga's fifth volume on January 4, 2014, and a 21-episode anime adaptation aired in Japan between January and May 2014.
+A spin-off manga serialized from July 2020 to May 2023.

+Synopsis

+The series follows a girl named Rumi Yokoi who is constantly distracted by her neighboring classmate, Toshinari Seki, as he indulges in elaborate hobbies and somehow never gets caught in the process.